Nicotine in Your System

 - Exercise can improve circulation and assist your body to excrete toxins via sweat and urine quickly.

-Joyce Baker is both a graphic designer and a writer.
-She works as a freelancer.
+Joyce is both a freelance graphic designer and a health writer.
 She graduated from the Arts and Humanities faculty at The University of Central Florida.
-She has trained in the field of design and health.
-A creative person, she wants to share with people useful information about Healthcare and Nutrition in creative ways.
+She shares useful information about Healthcare and Nutrition in creative ways.